GenomicsAotearoa/metagenomics_summer_school/docs/index.md

 !!! note "License"

     Genomics Aotearoa / New Zealand eScience Infrastructure/ University of Auckland **Metagenomics Summer School** material is licensed under the **GNU General Public License v3.0, 29 June 2007** . ([Follow this link for more information](https://github.com/GenomicsAotearoa/shell-for-bioinformatics/blob/main/LICENSE))

+!!! note "Slides for workshop"

+    You can find a copy of the slides presented during the workshop, with published figures removed, in the [slides/](https://github.com/GenomicsAotearoa/metagenomics_summer_school/tree/master/slides) folder.